Making money online doesn’t have to be hard. You don’t have to be a computer whiz and you don’t have to be an experienced entrepreneur.

 Mike and Jason are two Southern California kids that specialize in dating.
 For a living, they teach men how to be attractive.
 When they first hit me up years ago for business advice, I thought these guys were full of crap and wouldn’t make a penny.
 Later I met some of their customers and I realized that they were solving a real pain in the market place.

-If you fast forward to today, they decided to package up their knowledge in an ebook on their website, How to Get a Girlfriend, and they are now pulling in around $20,000 a month in profit.
+If you fast forward to today, they decided to package up their knowledge in an ebook on their website, Chicks Love Me, and they are now pulling in around $20,000 a month in profit.
 That’s not too shabby for two guys who start their workday at 11am.

 #3: Toon Junkie